calebewhite/NoLimitHoldem/README.md

 - Functions returning pot odds, implied odds, effective odds, your odds of making a draw and whether a call is justified based on these statistics.

+- Function returning the Slansky-Chubukov number of your hand for the table's limit

 ## Current Problems and Potential Improvements

 ### I originally intended to generate a dataframe containing every possible combination of hands and boards, which I would then use in a function inputing your hand plus your opponents' hands and returning everyone's odds of winning pre-flop.
 However, the resulting dataframe was too large for R - the possibilities are in the billions.
 So I'll be looking into integrating SQL to work with this much data.

-### I think my current function returning the odds of making your draw may be technically incorrect but practically close enough.
-To simplify the function I used some logical sleight of hand and I have yet to check whether it is really equivalent to the true odds.
+### My current function returning the odds of making your draw is technically incorrect but practically close enough at the moment.
+To simplify the function I used some logical sleight of hand which ends up overestimating your odds in some more complicated situations - for instance, when you have both a backdoor flush and backdoor straight draw.

 ### I figure I can combine all of my current functions into one function taking the pot size, my outs, present and future bets plus the current street(preflop, flop, turn, or river) and returning a complete rundown of my odds and whether a call is justified.
 This shouldn't be too hard so it's next on my list.